rihem-bs02/WHealth/README.md

 # 🛡️ WHealth — AntiShield Pro Defender

 WHealth (AntiShield Pro Defender) is a modern, premium desktop security audit and analysis application built with **PySide6**.
-It is designed as an educational, defensive dashboard that provides deep, local insights into system security, file safety, and network activities.

 By combining traditional signature-based detection with local Machine Learning (LightGBM) and local Large Language Models (Ollama), WHealth offers a comprehensive security workspace entirely on the desktop.